Back to Blog

 "Explain your final year project in simple terms."

 Officers aren't technical.
-Use simple language, focus on the problem you solved.
+Focus on the problem you solved, not the tech stack.

 19